-- Cold pressurized water (preferably de-chlorinated). - 110 Volt, 1 phase power supply nearby. - A handheld pH meter or accurate lab based pH meter - Wine to be processed in tank at 55°F or higher. - A tee and 2 valves on the inlet line to the machine.
+- Hot and Cold pressurized water (preferably de-chlorinated). - 110 Volt, 1 phase power supply nearby. - A handheld pH meter or accurate lab based pH meter - Wine to be processed in tank at 55°F or higher. - A tee and 2 valves on the outlet line to the machine.